vikasphonsa/contrastappsec/README.md

 3. Download contrast agent jar.
 Replace the variables in <> with the values gathered in step 1.
     - `curl --max-time 20 https://<CONTRAST_URL>/api/ng/<ORG_ID>/agents/default/JAVA -H API-Key:<API_Key> -H Authorization:<Authorization_Header>= -o contrast.jar`

-4. Start Webgoat and instrument it with Contrast agent
+4. Start Webgoat and instrument it with the Contrast agent
     - `java -javaagent:contrast.jar -Dcontrast.standalone.appname=MyWebGoatTest  -Dcontrast.server=MyWebGoatTestServer -Dconstrast.protect.enabled=true -jar webgoat-server-8.1.0.jar`

 5. Exercise WebGoat by logging into http://localhost:8080/WebGoat/, trying some attacks manually, using a DAST tool or by using [my quick and dirty curl](webgoat-curl.md)